-If your entry is lucky enough to win, it can be shown by any CIRCOM regional station.
+If your entry is lucky enough to win or, new in 2018, commended, it can be shown by any CIRCOM member regional station.
 Not all stations choose to do this but it does mean that you need to make sure that all rights can be cleared - and is the entering station's responsibility to ensure this is done and paid for if necessary.
 No rights costs can fall on the transmitting station.

-If your entry is commended, there is no such requirement.
-However, in 2017 for the first time, all entrants are being asked to offer, if they can, to make every entry available for use by member stations.
+All entrants are also asked to offer, if they can, to make every entry available for use by member stations.
 The aim is to allow the widest possible circulation of programmes to the benefit of our regional citizens.
-However, this is purely voluntary and there is a new "tick box" on the online entry form.
+However, this is purely voluntary and there is a "tick box" on the online entry form which sets out whether this can be offered free or with some fees payable.

-In the category News Report on a European Issue, there is a requirement that all entries will be further distributed on the web site and social media platforms of the European Committee of the Regions from June after the award ceremony.
+In the category Europe, there is a requirement (and the opportunity!) that all entries will be further distributed on the web site and social media platforms of the European Committee of the Regions from June after the award ceremony.
 It is unlikely there will be many, if any, rights issues with a news report and it will allow our stations to showcase their stories to a Europe-wide audience.
-See Rule 10 and paragraph Voluntary permission for broadcast by CIRCOM members